Online Doctor Ratings - Examining a Physicians Credentials

-Examines methods of online doctor rating and information about a physicians credentials on the Internet.
+Synopsis: Examines methods of online doctor rating and information about a physicians credentials on the Internet.
 With so many new sites offering free anonymous doctor ratings and information about physicians credentials, consumers expect to be able to find out everything about their doctors.

 However, because anybody can sign up and add positive or negative feedback regarding their experience with a particular physician, no patient or potential patients should take these ratings seriously.
 While they may be helpful, these ratings can easily be manipulated by a patient, doctor, hospital staff, or anybody online; the reality is that, no matter how good, how bad, or how renowned the physician is, every physician will have some negative information, since it's virtually impossible to satisfy everyone.